nju-websoft/PSR/Freebase/README.md

 ### Step 5: Wikidata Mapping (Optional)

 Some entities in the Freebase dump have incomplete relationships.
-To supplement this data, you can import Wikidata mappings:
+To supplement this data, you can import Freebase-Wikidata mappings:

-1. Download the Wikidata RDF mappings from [here](public_link)
+1. Download the mappings from [Google Developers - Freebase](https://developers.google.com/freebase) (see "Freebase/Wikidata Mappings" section)
 2. Use the same import method described in Step 4

+For additional mapping tools, see [google/freebase-wikidata-converter](https://github.com/google/freebase-wikidata-converter).

 ## Verification